Blog

 Entity Type Main Role Tax Advantage Risk Protection

-Holding Company Owns all other entities Flexible income allocation and reinvestment Creates a liability firewall above operations
+Holding Company Owns all other entities Centralized ownership; flexible reinvestment Creates a liability buffer above operations

-Operating Company Runs daily business activities Deducts operating and management expenses Shields the holding company from lawsuits and claims
+Operating Company Runs daily business activities Deducts operating + management expenses Shields owners/HoldCo from operational claims

-Asset-Holding LLC Owns property, IP, or equipment Lease or licensing payments become deductions Isolates valuable assets from operational risk
+Asset-Holding LLC Owns property, IP, or equipment Lease/licensing can be deductible to operations Isolates valuable assets from operational risk

 Need help turning this into a real structure?
-Qupid Tax Advisors designs and maintains entity stacks so you stay compliant while maximizing savings.
+Qupid Tax Advisors designs and maintains entity stacks so you stay compliant while maximizing savings — especially by ensuring your fees, payroll, and documentation can withstand IRS scrutiny.
+(For audit expectations, reference What the IRS Really Looks For in an Audit (and How to Stay in the Clear) .)

 How Wealthy Entrepreneurs Use Entity Stacks in Practice